Liquidity planning: 5 tips on how to sell better on Amazon without unpleasant surprises

 Liquidity planning helps you as a seller on Amazon or other sales platforms to better estimate your future cash flow and thus plan as best as possible for the future.

-It is important that you consider all income and expenses, as well as the payment terms, in your planning, as only this will provide you with the most accurate picture of your current and future liquidity.
+It is important that you consider all your income and expenses, as well as the payment terms, in your planning, as only this will provide you with the most accurate picture of your current and future liquidity.

 Digital tools for liquidity planning assist you in this and take away a large part of the manual work, allowing you to spend your time making strategic decisions for your business instead of typing in columns of numbers, in order to become even more successful in e-commerce.